osism/metalbox/README.md

 4. Export the NetBox configuration repository with `netbox-manager export-archive -i`.
    When using a NetBox configuration repository provided by us, the file can be downloaded from GitHub after a trigger of the `Run export` action.
-Use the file  as virtual media (vHDD) and run the `netbox-import.sh` script.
+Use the file  as virtual media (vHDD) and run `netbox-import.sh`.
    Afterwards remove the virtual media (vHDD).
-5. Run the `deploy-netbox.sh` script to deploy the Netbox service.
+5. Run `deploy-netbox.sh` to deploy the Netbox service.
-6. Run the `netbox-manage.sh` script to initialise the Netbox service.
+6. Run `netbox-manage.sh` to initialise the Netbox service.
 7. Set the managed site by running `netbox-site.sh SITE` (replace `SITE` with the slug name of the site managed by this Metalbox)
-8. Run the `deploy-manager.sh` script to deploy the OSISM manager service.
+8. Run `deploy-manager.sh` to deploy the OSISM manager service.
 9. Sync inventory with `osism sync inventory`
 10. Sync `/etc/hosts` with `osism apply hosts`
 11. Sync network configuration with `osism apply network`